Tech Duel

 What does it actually cost to run Apache Airflow in production?

 The software is free under Apache 2.0, but production infrastructure is not free.
 Self-hosted Airflow requires a PostgreSQL database, a message broker if you use CeleryExecutor, and worker machines plus engineering time to maintain all of it.
-Managed options remove that burden: Google Cloud Composer runs approximately $0.34 per hour, AWS MWAA runs approximately $0.49 per hour, and Astronomer Cloud starts at $299 per month.
+Managed options remove that burden at a real cost: Google Cloud Composer moved to consumption-based pricing in 2025, billed by Data Compute Unit hours rather than a flat rate, landing around $300/month for a minimal setup and $500-1,500/month in production.
+If you see a flat per-hour Composer figure quoted anywhere, it predates that change.
 Factor in 2 to 4 hours per week of engineering time for self-hosted deployments.

 Is dbt only for SQL or can it run Python?